sthavjay/474-project-1/README.md

-#474-project-1
 Group Members:
 Mason Godfrey mgodfrey@csu.fullerton.edu
 Bijaya Shrestha sthavjay@csu.fullerton.edu

-we have used eclipse software to create c++ file and ran it.
+This program was made and tested using eclipse software.

-To run the program, open all(4) files under same project.
+To run the program:

-Simpley build the project and
-Hit the run icon in eclipse.
+(1) Place all .h and .cpp files in the same directory.

+(2) Build the project.

+(3) Run the program.

 To run the program with custom parameters: